prebollido/sustainabytes/README.md

     ```
     There will be some weird Modified/Add/Unsaved markers in VSCode, but these are usually ignored by `/.gitignore` so no need to commit these "changes".
 Only commit changes if there are changes in the webpage itself.
 9. If you have to modify the `.ts` and `.json` files, do include a quick guide especially if it affects how the page is built and deployed.
 Ammend the necessary instructions if needed.

+## IV.
+Working on Jupyter Notebook
+### Option 1: Using Google Colab
+1. This notebook will also be uploaded on [Google Colab](link).
+Kindly use Colab for any simultaneous programming.
+2. Do not test run on Google Colab.
+In your dev branch, make a copy of the notebook and open it locally on your machine.
+Do your testing and changes there.
+3. Once you have finalized your changes, edit ONLY the part you modified in the Google Colab file.
+4. Once we are done with the project, download the notebook and push back into the repository.

+### Option 2: Purely Github
+1. Like the usual, ensure that the notebook is on your branch.
+2. Run jupyter notebook locally.
+3. Push your changes to your branch first.
+4. Once you have finalized your work, and the team has checked it, push the notebook back to the main branch, so that everyone has an updated copy.

 ##
 _**Note:** I made this sort of guide based on my experience deploying the page (it was a bit challenging).
 I want to make it a bit easier to work on the portfolio since the bulk of our effort should go on the data science part of the project.
 I may also be wrong on some stuff and may have generalized some concepts/instructions.
 If, by any chance, you encounter better methods or have implemented complex scripts/styles, do modify some instructions or include it in the guide!_